First passage sets of the 2D continuum Gaussian free field: First passage sets of the 2D continuum GFF

-We will now give an exact description of the law of the distance of $\A_{-a}^u$ to interior points and to boundary components.
+We will now give an exact description of the law of the extremal distance of $\A_{-a}^u$ to interior points and to boundary components.
 This can be seen as a continuum analogue of Corollary 1 of \cite{LupuWerner2016Levy}.
 The proofs follow from Propositions \ref{BMinterior} and \ref{BProcess}, that give a way to parametrize the FPS using the distance to an interior point or a boundary component respectively.

 \begin{prop} Let $a>0$ and $D$ a n-connected domain.
-Moreover, let $u$ be a bounded harmonic function with piecewise constant boundary data and $z \in D$.
-Take $W_t$ to be a Brownian motion started from $u(z)$ and with life-time $g_D(z,z)$.
-If $u \geq -a$, then is distributed like the one-sided hitting time of the level $-a$ by $W_t$. \end{prop}
+Moreover, let $u$ be a bounded harmonic function with piecewise constant boundary data and $u\geq -a$.
+Take $z\in D$ and $W_t$ a Brownian motion started from $u(z)$.
+Then is distributed like the hitting time of the level $-a$ by $W_t$. \end{prop}

 \begin{proof} This follows exactly as the proof of Proposition 20 in \cite{ASW}. \end{proof}

 Similarly, we can calculate the extremal distance between boundary components, analogously to Proposition 5 in \cite{LupuWerner2016Levy}.